NChandana12/VEGA-Aries-Workshop-Projects/README.md

-🚀 Embedded Projects on VEGA Aries V3
-Hands-On Workshop | VIT Chennai
-🗓️ Feb 22 – Apr 14, 2025

-🧠 Overview
-This repository showcases three key embedded projects developed as part of a hands-on workshop on VEGA Processors and Ecosystem, conducted at VIT Chennai.
-All implementations are built on the VEGA Aries V3 Board, exploring real-time sensor interfacing, decision-based automation, and access control systems.

-📦 Project List
-1️⃣ F1 Reaction Time Tester – Reflex Challenge
-A fast-paced game inspired by Formula 1 drivers’ reflexes:

-🔴 Red LED + Buzzer cue → user taps touch sensor as fast as possible

-⏱️ Calculates and displays reaction time via Serial Monitor

-🏆 Tracks best time, average time, and test count

-👉 Try to beat the average F1 driver’s reaction speed: 0.2–0.3 sec!

-2️⃣ IR Proximity Alert System
-An automated system with instant visual and audio cues:

-🟩 Green LED (safe) when no object is nearby

-🟥 Red LED + buzzer alert when object is detected

-🛠️ Useful for obstacle detection, safety systems, etc.

-3️⃣ RFID-Based Access Control with RYG LEDs
-A simple access system using an RFID module and RYG LED logic:

-✅ Green LED → Authorized UID → "Access Granted"

-⚠️ Yellow LED → Wrong UID → "Access Denied"

-⛔ Red LED → 3 wrong attempts → System blocks access

-💡 A great foundation for smart door locks or attendance systems.

-🔧 Setup Instructions
-Refer to each project folder for:

-📄 Source Code

-🔌 Pin Connection Details

-🖼️ Circuit Diagrams / Output Images

-Upload code via Arduino IDE (or compatible environment)

-Power on the Aries board and observe behavior as per logic

-🙌 Credits
-Instructors:

-Dr. Vydeki D

-Dr. Jagannath M

-Special thanks to VIT Chennai for conducting this workshop and helping us explore real-world embedded applications from scratch.

-📜 License
-This repository is released under the MIT License.
+# 🛰️ Hands-On Workshop: VEGA Processors & Ecosystem
+**📍 VIT Chennai | 🗓️ Feb 22 – Apr 14, 2025**

+---

+## 📚 Overview
+This repository features 3 interactive embedded systems projects completed during the hands-on workshop on **VEGA Processors and Ecosystem**, hosted by VIT Chennai.
+All activities were developed using the **VEGA Aries Development Board** and involved real-time sensor integration, reaction logic, and authentication systems.

+---

+## 🚀 Projects Included

+### 🟢 1.
+F1 Lights Out Reaction Tester
+A reaction-based game designed to test your reflexes—just like an F1 driver!
+**How it works:**
+- Wait for the red light + buzzer.
+- Tap the touch sensor as quickly as possible.
+- Reaction time gets displayed on Serial Monitor.
+- Your best time gets tracked!

+🎯 *Tech used:* Touch Sensor, Buzzer, Red/Green LEDs, Serial Feedback
+🎮 *Concept:* Human Reaction Time Testing

+---

+### 🔴 2.
+IR Proximity Alert System
+A simple and effective safety/alert system.
+**Features:**
+- Detects nearby objects using an IR sensor.
+- Turns on Red LED + Buzzer when object is close.
+- Green LED when no object is detected.
+- Serial Monitor logs object detection status.

+🎯 *Tech used:* IR Sensor, Buzzer, RYG LEDs
+🛡️ *Concept:* Proximity Detection + Alerts

+---

+### 🟡 3.
+RFID Access System with RYG LED Logic
+An access control system based on RFID tag verification.
+**Flow:**
+1. Reads RFID card UID
+2. ✅ Match → Green LED = Access Granted
+3. ❌ Mismatch → Yellow LED = Access Denied
+4. 🚫 3 wrong attempts → Red LED = Access Blocked

+🎯 *Tech used:* RFID Module, R/Y/G LEDs, GPIO Logic
+🔐 *Concept:* Authentication & Security Logic

+---

+## ⚙️ How to Run
+1. Open the code folder of the desired project.
+2. Connect components based on the pin map in the comments.
+3. Flash the code using the Arduino IDE or VEGA environment.
+4. Watch the output on hardware + Serial Monitor.

+---

+## 🙌 Acknowledgements
+Big thanks to our amazing workshop coordinators —
+**Dr. Vydeki D** & **Dr. Jagannath M** — for guiding us through the world of VEGA processors and embedded systems.
+Shoutout to our peers too — the energy and learning were next level 🚀💯

+---

+## 📜 License
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+---